jsarafajr/jsarafajr.github.io/_posts/2015-10-08-java-install.md

 ---

-Every time I got stuck when trying install Java and add JAVA_HOME variable on a new machine.
-So I save steps here.
+Every time I got stuck when trying to install Java and add JAVA_HOME variable on a new machine.
+So I save those steps here.

 1. Setup repository and install java8: